More & More (EP): Commercial performance

-On May 27, it was reported that the pre-order sales of More & More had surpassed 500,000, becoming a half-million seller before release and their best-selling release.
-With over 260,000 copies sold on Hanteo on the first day, Twice broke the record at its time for the highest first-day sales for a Korean girl group.
-They also became the first Korean girl group to surpass 200,000 albums sold on the first day of release.
-On July 2, Gaon confirmed that More & More reached 563,000 copies sold in shipments, making it not only Twice's best-selling album to date, but also setting a record for the highest album sales volume by a girl group in Gaon Chart history.
+On May 27, it was reported that the pre-order sales of More & More had surpassed 500,000, becoming a half-million seller before release and Twice's best-selling release.
+Hanteo Chart recorded over 265,000 copies sold on the first day, setting a new record for the group.
+On July 2, Gaon Chart confirmed that More & More reached 563,000 copies sold in shipments, making it not only Twice's best-selling album to date, but also setting a record for the highest album sales volume by a girl group in Gaon Chart history.
 With this, the group had reached an accumulated total of 5.26 million albums sold throughout their career.

-More & More debuted at number 1 on the Gaon Album Chart, while all of its tracks charted on the component Download Chart, with the title track topping it.
-The EP also debuted atop the Oricon Albums Chart and at number 3 on Billboard Japans Hot Albums chart.
+More & More debuted at number 1 on the Gaon Album Chart, while all of its tracks charted on the Gaon Download Chart, with the title track topping it.
+The EP also debuted atop the Oricon Albums Chart and at number 3 on the Billboard Japan Hot Albums chart.
 It also debuted at number 25 on the UK Album Downloads Chart, making it their highest entry and second overall.
-The EP also entered at number 200 on the Billboard 200, making Twice the fourth South Korean girl group to break into the chart, after Girls' Generation, 2NE1 and Blackpink (fifth including the Girls' Generation sub-unit TTS).
-It also charted at number 3 on the US Heatseekers Albums and at number 2 on the World Albums charts, respectively, making it their eleventh top 10 entry on the latter.
+The EP also entered at number 200 on the Billboard 200, making Twice the fifth South Korean girl group to break into the chart, after Girls' Generation-TTS, Girls' Generation, 2NE1, and Blackpink.
+It also charted at number 3 on the US Heatseekers Albums and at number 2 on the World Albums charts, respectively, making it Twice's eleventh top 10 entry on the latter.